-At Stony Brook we offer a challenging residency program that will enable you to achieve these goals.
-Our well-rounded pediatric training experience will provide you with an excellent foundation in general pediatrics, along with specialty care, preparing you for practice of further pediatric training.
-Stony Brook residents graduate as confident and superior Pediatricians, able to integrate their knowledge, clinical, and psychosocial skills.
-We believe that this can be done in a supportive, nurturing environment, while encouraging autonomy.
+At Stony Brook we offer a challenging residency program that will enable you to achieve your goals.
+Our well-rounded pediatric training experience will provide you with an excellent foundation in general pediatrics that, along with specialty care, will prepare you for general practice or further pediatric training.
+Stony Brook residents graduate as confident and superior pediatricians with the ability to integrate their knowledge, clinical, and psychosocial skills.
+We provide a supportive, nurturing environment, while encouraging autonomy.
 It is this balance that sets Stony Brook apart from other training programs.

 Robyn J. Blair, MD, FAAP

 Associate Professor of Clinical Pediatrics